Gizzbert/esphome-fan-controller/README.md

 # Home Assistant
 in home assistant it looks like this <img style='float: right;' src='img/ha.jpg'>
+Additionally there will be a new sensor already defined in Home assitant which can drive the fan speed.

 # Communication
-Currently the code uses MQTT to communicate, which is my preferred way to do it as it is more generally usable, but you can easily switch to "native api" if you like to or if you have no mqtt server running.
+Currently the code uses the native API to communicate, you can easily switch to MQTT if you like to.

 # Other
 The "code" (its just a piece of yaml) also has the usual stuff enabled, like some system sensors about uptime and wifi.